j-fu/marginalia/julia/julia-workflow.md

 end
 ```

-- Invoke the code  from a running julia instance.
-In this   case you encounter the Read-Eval-Print-Loop (REPL) of Julia.
+- Always invoke the code from within a running julia instance.
+In this   case you encounter the [Read-Eval-Print-Loop (REPL)](https://docs.julialang.org/en/v1/manual/workflow-tips/#REPL-based-workflow) of Julia.
 You don't need to leave julia for restarting modified code (except in the case when you re-define a constant or a struct).
 Just reload the code by repeating the `include` statement:

 ```